 The ACCC is the principal regulatory body charged with enforcement of Australian competition laws.
 In respect of any criminal contraventions, the ACCC will work closely with the CDPP and Australian Federal Police (AFP).

 A competition investigation typically commences with an information-gathering phase where the ACCC seeks to obtain information relating to suspected contraventions of the CCA.

 There is no set timetable governing the period in which the ACCC must complete an investigation or decide to bring court proceedings.
 However, the ACCC must bring any civil action for damages, pecuniary penalties or other remedial orders within six years of the contravention.
 Criminal prosecution of cartel provisions is not subject to any statutory limitation period.

 ACCC investigatory powers

 In the first instance, and outside of cartel investigations, the ACCC will usually consider whether it is appropriate to gather relevant information, documents and evidence on a voluntary basis.

 The ACCC has the power to conduct dawn raids in circumstances where a search warrant is issued.
-Dawn raids are less common in Australia compared with some other jurisdictions.
-However, they are often used in the context of potential criminal cartel investigations.
+While dawn raids were historically less common in Australia compared with some other jurisdictions, the ACCC had begun using them with increased frequency prior to the onset of the pandemic.
 The ACCC must apply to a magistrate for a search warrant.
 A search warrant will only be granted where the ACCC can satisfy the magistrate that the ACCC has reasonable grounds for suspecting there is evidence on a premises that is relevant to a contravention of the CCA.

 A search warrant gives the ACCC wide-ranging powers, including the power to copy or seize documents or electronic equipment, operate electronic equipment on a premises, and take photographs or video recordings.
 The ACCC can also require that individuals answer questions or produce documents that may provide evidence in relation to a contravention.